Bhaskers-Blu-Org2/MCW-Linux-lift-and-shift/Whiteboard design session/WDS trainer guide - Linux lift and shift.md

     -   Detail how monitoring for the support application will be configured as well as how automation could enable the availability to mitigate known issues.

-        -   Azure's OMS service will be leveraged for monitoring and supporting the application.
+        -   The Azure Monitor Log Analytics service will be leveraged for monitoring and supporting the application.
 All diagnostic data will be sent to the Azure Log Analytics platform.
 From here different solutions will be used as required to provide for support and monitoring.
-The Software Update Management tools will be used for any VMs and the Security Tools will also be leveraged during Phase I. Scale Sets are not able to be added to Log Analytics, but the diagnostics from the servers will be sent to a storage account which will load that data.
-As a result, a custom search for the known error message on the webservers will be written.
+The Azure Automation Update Management tools will be used for patch management on the VMs and Azure Security Center will also be leveraged to monitor for potential security issues during Phase I. An alert will be configured to monitor for the known error message on the webservers.
 When triggered this will fire a Web hook to Azure Automation which will be used to play a run book to start the impacted machine.

     Phase II: Azure PaaS (Web App & MySQL DB)